 Ingredients for creamy chicken enchiladas on a kitchen counter.

-• 2 chicken breasts, cooked and shredded – We make Shredded Chicken or shred a rotisserie chicken to use.
+• Chicken breasts, cooked and shredded (2) – Chicken adds a hearty protein that mixes evenly into the creamy sauce.
+We make Shredded Chicken or shred a rotisserie chicken to use.

-• 4 cups Colby Jack cheese, grated or cheddar cheese, Monterey Jack cheese, queso blanco, or a spicier pepper jack cheese
+• Colby Jack cheese, grated (4 cups) – The cheese melts into a creamy and stretchy texture, binding the filling and topping.
+You may also use cheddar cheese, Monterey Jack cheese, queso blanco, or a spicier pepper jack cheese

 Creamy chicken mixture in a gray bowl.

-STEP 1.
 FILLING.
-In a large bowl, mix cream of chicken, green chilis, sour cream, and cream cheese until well combined.
+In a large bowl, stir cream of chicken, green chilis, sour cream, and cream cheese until well combined.
 Add salt and pepper to taste.

-• Remove about ⅓ of the green chili mixture to a separate bowl and set aside.
+• Remove about โ…“ of the green chili mixture to a separate bowl and set aside.
 Add the shredded chicken to the remaining mixture.

 Spreading the chicken mixture in the bottom of a baking dish.